mrOranger/RxJs/3. Common Operators/README.md

     <img src="../assets/3.
 Common Operators/Map.png" alt="Map Operator" style="width:100%">
 </p>

 Consider a Data Source that emits yellow squares and red circles, `map` converts each red circle in a yellow square.
-The final result is a new set of data contaning only yellow squares.
+The final result is a new set of data containing only yellow squares.

 Map is similar to the [**Adapter Design Pattern**](https://en.wikipedia.org/wiki/Adapter_pattern), since it creates a common interface to share data between a source and the corresponding destination, which has incompatible data type.
-In the sam way, in the previous figure the Observable emitts some circles while the Observer requires to observer triangles, therefore, map interpose itself between them to make to convert circles in triangles such that the Observer now can work correctly.
+In the sam way, in the previous figure the Observable emits some circles while the Observer requires to observer triangles, therefore, map interpose itself between them to make to convert circles in triangles such that the Observer now can work correctly.

 Finally, let's see the example show in the file [**map.ts**](./map.ts)